antoniandre/vue-cal/README.md

 npm i vue-cal
 ```

-We are pushing to pre-release the v5 this year!
+We are pushing to pre-release the v5 by February!

 ---